Walking a Labyrinth to Celebrate Sacred Moments in Nature

 Returning from the Center of the Rainbow

-When I led this labyrinth walk meditation at our UU church, I set a bowl of shells and stones at the center for walkers to take if they did not have a treasured memory object of their own as a gift.
+When I led this labyrinth walk meditation at our UU church, I set a bowl of shells and stones at the center for walkers to take as a gift if they did not have a treasured memory object of their own.

 - When you are ready to return from your sacred space at the center of the labyrinth, take your time walking back to the beginning of the path.